shanemmattner/Roo-Code/_sources/intro.md

 ## Next Steps

 Ready to get started?
-Begin with the [Introduction to Roo Code](introduction.md) or jump straight to the [Installation Guide](installation.md) if you're ready to set up Roo Code in your environment.
+Begin with the [What's New](whats-new.md) section to learn about the latest features, or jump into the [Introduction to Roo Code](introduction.md) for a comprehensive overview.
+If you're ready to install, head straight to the [Installation Guide](installation.md).